 Massive public appeals kept tips coming in.
 Three weeks into the investigation, Mariam's backpack was discovered.

 Police hoped further clues to Mariam's disappearance might surface in their investigation into the family's past.
-Toronto police asked Interpol and police in the Republic of Georgia to conduct background checks on the family but they uncovered nothing unusual.
+Toronto police asked Interpol and police in the Republic of Georgia to conduct background checks on the family but they uncovered nothing unusual."This was an ordinary family that lived an ordinary life" said Young.

 Leaving the homeland